way through the world of orthodontics.

 What is orthodontics?

-Orthodontics is a dental speciality focussing on correcting teeth and jaw irregularities and improving their function.
-This can include straightening teeth and correcting misaligned bites through the use of orthodontic appliances, such as braces.
+Orthodontics is a dental speciality focusing on correcting teeth and jaw irregularities and improving their function.
+This often includes:

 -